ll-botelho/pbi_regional_sales_analysis/README.md

 ![Geographic Breakdown](images/9_cities_2.png)

 **Key insights:**
-- 4 out of the 5 most important cities in the region are underperforming
+- Following BU 3 on Central-West region, 4 out of the 5 most important cities are underperforming
 - Performance issues are concentrated in key accounts within these cities
 - Drill-down capability ("+" button) allows precise identification of where to act